derekmizak/CoastGuard-Weather/README.md

-# Initial Django with Postgres Celery and Redis
+# Greystone Coastguard Weather Service
 To install Django with Celery and Postgres, you need to install the following first:

 - Python 3.11 or higher